 Myth No. 7—Buying will make you happy.

-the myth that consuming is the answer or else we won’t keep the wheel turning and the bottom will fall out of “the market”.
+to believe the myth that consuming is the answer or else we won’t keep the wheel turning and the bottom will fall out of “the market”.
 And if we decide to stop keeping the wheel turning, then maybe we will start to think, and maybe, just

 start to ask questions.
 Those questions are not good for the ruling elite.
 The status quo of our society demands that nothing should be allowed to upset the daily exploitation of 90 plus percent of us who are willing to accept what we are

 Myth No. 8—That the “Constitution” can only be changed by referendum

-because of the hypocrisy from the academics, lawyers, and politicians.
+myth has survived because of the hypocrisy from the academics, lawyers, and politicians.
 Because very few ordinary Australians know anything about the 19th century British Act that is referred to as Australia’s